Last updated September 8th, 2021

 Bradley Gibbs is an experienced football writer.
 He is an expert analyst on Premier League, and indeed all global football leagues & tournaments, for Just Bookies.
 He has also written betting strategy guides.
 Bradley has been published by many respected media outlets, including the Racing & Football Outlook.

 Alex Uplinger is well known as an authoritative NFL writer.
 He also has expertise in his other specialist sport, college basketball.
 As well as writing for Just Bookies, Alex co-hosts and produces American Football podcasts for Blue Wire Network and Full Slate.
 He contributes to other top sites such as USA Betting.

 Fiona Derek is an expert in global horse racing, with an emphasis on the UK, USA and French racing scenes.
-She has been involved with horses since she was a child and is active in horse racing, having been both a work rider for trainers as well as an owner of racehorses herself.
+This Strictly Come Dancing fan is also our Reality TV pundit, successfully studying the voting trends with an eye to finding the value odds.
+This professional writer has been involved with horses since she was a child and is active in horse racing, having been both a work rider for trainers as well as an owner of racehorses herself.
 She has been known to give a ‘home for life’ to enigmatic retired racehorses.
-She has also earned a living as a writer.

-Noel Wilson founded, manages and edits Just Bookies.
+Our founder manages and edits Just Bookies.
 He writes all content not accredited to anyone else, including the betting explained section.
-He was a national newspaper horse racing journalist, tipster and sub-editor, working at The Sun, The Times & The Sunday Times in London between 1986 and 1996.
-He was founding director of an online bookmaker called UKbetting in 1998 before selling the company to ENIC Plc in 2000.
-He rode as an amateur jockey on the point-to-point circuit in the South East of England quite late in life.
-Interests include racehorse ownership and property.
+He was a national newspaper horse racing journalist, tipster and sub-editor between 1986 and 1996.
+He was founding director of an online bookmaker in 1998, before selling the business in 2000.
+He also rode as an amateur jockey.